Rupert Grint developed ‘huge fear’ of bees after taking up beekeeping

 The Harry Potter star is known to have a number of different hobbies, and first revealed his love of beekeeping in 2019.

-In a new interview with GQ, Grint opened up about being terrified of bees after a swarm of bees flew inside his car as he sped down a motorway a few years ago.
+In a new interview with GQ, Grint opened up about being terrified of bees after a swarm flew inside his car as he sped down a motorway a few years ago.

 “Now, I’ve developed a huge fear of bees,” he said.